Random harmonic maps into spheres: From strong convergence to convergence of harmonic maps

 The next proposition treats the opposite inequality.
-Its proof is the key place where the concept of strong convergence for representations is combined with harmonic maps and minimal surfaces.
-There, we construct a limit of minimal surfaces, equivariant with respect to a limit representation, which we show is weakly equivalent to the regular representation.
+Its proof is the key place where the concept of strong convergence for representations is combined with harmonic maps.
+There, we construct a limit of harmonic maps, equivariant with respect to a limit representation, which we show is weakly equivalent to the regular representation.

 \begin{prop} Under the above assumptions,

 \end{prop}